ShAhSyedG/ShAhSyedG/README.md

 <!--
 **LondheShubham153/LondheShubham153** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-with a passion for automation and infrastructure as code I am [Furqan](www.linkedin.com/in/syed-furqan-shah-9a39b655), a DevOps Engineer from Pakistan with a passion for Automation and Cloud Technologies with 2+ years of professional onsite as well as remote working experience. 🎯
+I am [Furqan](www.linkedin.com/in/syed-furqan-shah-9a39b655), a DevOps Engineer from Pakistan with a passion for Automation and Cloud Technologies with 2+ years of professional onsite as well as remote working experience. 🎯

 I mostly work with Python and Cloud based technologies. 🚀